BOAC Flight 783: History of the flight

 Flight 783 had originated in Singapore and was a service to London.
 After a scheduled stopover at Calcutta's Dum Dum Airport (now Netaji Subhas Chandra Bose International Airport), the aircraft departed on 2 May at 16:29 local time (10:59 GMT) on its next segment to Delhi.

 Six minutes after takeoff, while the jet was climbing to 7500 ft, radio contact with air traffic control was lost.
 At around the same time, witnesses on the ground near the village of Jagalgori, around 25 mi north-west of Calcutta, observed the aircraft coming down in flames.
 Severe rain and thunderstorms were present in the area.

 The wreckage of G-ALYV was later found strewn along a 5 mi track, with the main parts still on fire.
 There were no survivors.

 Victims

-The 43 people on board were 6 crew members and 37 passengers of British, American, Australian, Burmese and Filipino nationalities.
+The 43 people on board were 6 crew members and 37 passengers.
+The official report states that there were, of the passengers: 31 British, three Americans, two Burmese, and one Filipino on board.
 Among the victims were Australian politician Trevor Oldham and his wife.
+In the report, the Oldhams are listed as British nationals.